tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 │   └── sstable_1.sst
 ```

-- **On CF creation** Initial config saved to `config.cfc`
-- **On database restart** Config loaded from `config.cfc` (if exists)
-- **On config update** Changes immediately saved to `config.cfc`
-- **If save fails** Returns `TDB_ERR_IO` error code
+On column family creation, the initial config is saved to `config.cfc`.
+On database restart, the config is loaded from `config.cfc` (if it exists).
+On config update, changes are immediately saved to `config.cfc`.
+If the save fails, it returns a `TDB_ERR_IO` error code.

 :::tip[Important Notes]
-- Changes apply immediately to new operations
-- Existing SSTables/memtables retain their original settings
-- New memtables use updated `max_level` and `probability`
-- New SSTables use updated `bloom_filter_fp_rate`
-- Thread-safe - uses write lock during update
-- Configuration persists across database restarts
+Changes apply immediately to new operations, while existing SSTables and memtables retain their original settings.
+New memtables use the updated `max_level` and `probability`, and new SSTables use the updated `bloom_filter_fp_rate`.
+The update operation is thread-safe, using a write lock during the update, and configuration persists across database restarts.
 :::

 ## Transactions

-All operations in TidesDB 1 are done through transactions for ACID guarantees per column family.
+All operations in TidesDB are done through transactions for ACID guarantees per column family.

 ### Basic Transaction